-The fragrant chai and buttery white chocolate contrast beautifully into this practically-perfect-in-every-way cookie.
+They're soft and gooey with a chewy texture, and the aromatic spices and buttery white chocolate contrast beautifully into a practically-perfect-in-every-way cookie.

 You’re going to love these

 Eggs.
-Use room temperature eggs in these to ensure all the ingredients blend cohesively together.
-Otherwise, if cold eggs hit warm butter, it can cause the butter to curdle.
+Use room temperature eggs to ensure all the ingredients blend cohesively together.

 White chocolate chips.
 White chocolate goes exceptionally well with chai spices -- like the milky part of chai tea.